OndrejNepozitek/Edgar-Unity/docs/generators/post-process.md

 ### 0. Instantiate room template with correct positions

 This is not actually a post-processing as it happens in the generator stage of the whole generator and cannot be disabled.
 At this point, the generator knows the final position and room template for each room in the level.
 The generator goes through the rooms and instantiates the corresponding room template game object and moves it to its correct position.
-If we disabled all the other post-processing steps, we would get a bunch of correctly positioned rooms but there would often be weird overlap between the rooms.
+If we disabled all the other post-processing steps, we would get a bunch of correctly positioned rooms, but there would often be weird overlap between the rooms.

 ### 1. Initialize shared tilemaps